werdnakof/Operating-System-Notes/virtualization/paging.md

 Each of these frames can contain a single virtual-memory page.

 Example:
-An address space of 64 bytes total in size, with 4 pages of size 16-byte pages
+An address space (AS) of 64 bytes total in size, with 4 pages of size 16-byte pages
 (virtual pages 0, 1, 2, and 3)